gruntwork-io/cloud-nuke/README.md

 	// You can call GetRegion to examine a single region's resources usWest1Resources := accountResources.GetRegion("us-west-1")

-	// Then further narrow your results by region or resource type
+	// Then interrogate them with the new methods:

 	// Count the number of any resource type within the region countOfEc2InUsWest1 := usWest1Resources.CountOfResourceType("ec2")